 Navigation auf uzh.ch

 It is known that the prefrontal cortex of the brain, which is important for emotion regulation, decision making and multisensory learning, develops late during adolescence.
 We investigate this process in mice and study whether social isolation impacts its correct development.
-We investigate both the behavioral skills of the mice and the anatomy of their brain.
+We investigate the behavioral skills of the mice, the anatomy of their brain, and the interactions between different regions of the brain during multisensory learning and decision making.

 Principal investigators: Theofanis Karayannis, Benjamin Grewe, Christopher Pryce